fuzzballb/UdacityDDPGProject2/README.md

         self.noise = OUNoise(action_size, random_seed)
 ```

-Here we define noise that will be added to the action that is obtained from from the actor network.
+Here we define noise that will be added to the action that is obtained from the actor network.

-**4. Replay buffer, to store past experences**
+**4. Replay buffer, to store past experiences**

 *ddpg_agent.ipynb*